mohammed-dev-stack/ai-workflow-orchestrator/backend/README.md

 npm run dev
 ```

-✅ **Confirmed**: this starts the server in development mode. ⚠️ **Not documented**: the exact contents of `npm run dev` (nodemon vs. a custom watch script) or any other `package.json` scripts (test, lint, build) — none were provided in source.
+✅ **Confirmed**: this starts the server in development mode. ⚠️ **Not documented**: the exact contents of `npm run dev` (nodemon vs. a custom watch script) or any other `package.json` scripts (test, lint, build, or Prisma-related scripts like `prisma migrate dev` / `prisma generate`) — none were provided in source.
 The companion frontend expects this service at `http://localhost:5000` by default, so keep ports aligned across both repos during local development.

 ## Deployment

 ⚠️ **Not documented in source** — no Dockerfile, CI/CD pipeline, or named hosting target (Render, Railway, a VPS, etc.) is specified.
 Given the confirmed stack, any real deployment target needs:
 - A **persistent Node process**, not a serverless function — the stateful WebSocket connections rule out most serverless platforms as a direct fit.
-- A reachable **MongoDB instance** (Atlas or self-hosted).
+- A reachable **PostgreSQL instance** (a managed provider or self-hosted), with `prisma migrate deploy` run against it as part of the deployment step.
 - **CORS/env configuration** pointed at the deployed frontend's actual origin, not `localhost`.

 Document the real target once confirmed — this section should not be treated as deployment instructions today.